-(b) The spouse's \$250,000 limit is separate.
+(b) The spouse's recovery is separately limited.

-In Atkins, supra, 223 Cal.App.3d 1380, the Court of Appeal held: "Where . . . a claim for loss of consortium is joined with a spouse's claim for physical injuries in an action for medical malpractice, each spouse is entitled to recover up to \$250,000 for his or her separate noneconomic losses."
+In Atkins, supra, 223 Cal.App.3d 1380, the Court of Appeal held: "Where . . . a claim for loss of consortium is joined with a spouse's claim for physical injuries in an action for medical malpractice, each spouse is entitled to recover up to [the statutory limit] for his or her separate noneconomic losses."
 (Id. at p.
 1394.)
-The court explained: "Had the legislature intended to limit the defendant's liability encompassing all legal proceedings arising from a single act of professional negligence to \$250,000, it would have included the language 'single act of negligence' to accomplish this purpose. . . .
+The court explained: "Had the legislature intended to limit the defendant's liability encompassing all legal proceedings arising from a single act of professional negligence . . . , it would have included the language 'single act of negligence' to accomplish this purpose. . . .
 [T]he statute does not limit noneconomic damages to 'a single injury-causing incident.'
 Rather, recovery is limited for the discrete injury to each spouse because damages flow from injury, not negligent acts."
 (Id. at p.
 1396.)
 The court added in a footnote: "[W]e envision a situation where a single act by a health care provider negligently caused injury to multiple unrelated patients (e.g., contaminated medications).
-To say these plaintiffs were collectively entitled to \$250,000 because there was only one negligent act would be to render the statute an absurdity."
+To say these plaintiffs were collectively entitled to [the statutory limit]

+because there was only one negligent act would be to render the statute an absurdity."
 (Id. at p.
 1394, fn.
 9.)

-Atkins distinguished Yates, supra, 194 Cal.App.3d 195 (single \$250,000 cap in wrongful death action) because, "[w]hile a wrongful death action is a joint, single and indivisible one, loss of consortium is a separate and independent claim from a spouse's claim for personal injury."
+Atkins distinguished Yates, supra, 194 Cal.App.3d 195 (single statutory cap in wrongful death action) because, "[w]hile a wrongful death action is a joint, single and indivisible one, loss of consortium is a separate and independent claim from a spouse's claim for personal injury."
 (Atkins, supra, 223 Cal.App.3d at p.
 1395.)

-- In Jordan, supra, 248 Cal.Rptr. at pages 657-659, another Court of Appeal held a spouse suing for loss of consortium has a separate \$250,000 limit.
+• In Jordan, supra, 248 Cal.Rptr. at pages 657-659, another Court of Appeal held a spouse suing for loss of consortium has a separate \$250,000 limit (under former section 3333.2, subdivision (b)).
 Jordan was decertified by the Supreme Court, and a decertified opinion is uncitable.
-Probably, the decertification was for other reasons. - (c) If the injured patient dies, the spouse's loss-ofconsortium claim merges into the spouse's wrongful death claim.
-A single \$250,000 limit applies.
+Probably, the decertification was for other reasons.

+(c) If the injured patient dies, the spouse's loss-ofconsortium claim merges into the spouse's wrongful death claim.
+A single statutory limit applies.